-Did you know the transfer of young blood plasma to older rats can rejuvenate tissues and organs?
-Although it might sound like a sci-fi movie, a not-yet peer reviewed study, deposited online on May 8 provided new evidence for this proposition.
+The transfer of young blood plasma to older rats can rejuvenate tissues and organs.
+Although it might sound like a sci-fi movie, a not-yet peer reviewed study, deposited online provided new evidence for this proposition.
 Transferring young blood plasma to older rats reduced markers of aging in their bodies, reversing the effect of aging by an average of 54% across body tissues.

 The researchers conducting the study measured the age of mice via their DNA methylation patterns, in which chemicals called methyls are added and subtracted from our DNA over time.
 Methylation serves as a switch that turns gene activities on and off without modifying the DNA sequence.
 This process is known as epigenetics.
 Instead of measuring the age of mice in years, researchers can now measure the age by quantifying these patterns to determine the “epigenetic age” of the mice.

 The epigenetic age which the team calculated can reflect how tissues and organs age, independent of their age in years, serving as a biological clock.
 Environmental influences and lifestyle choices such as smoking and overeating can make the clock tick faster.

 To study the effects of young blood plasma treatments in older rats, the team evaluated and compared the epigenetic age of three groups: young rats, older rats, and older rats after treatment with young blood plasma.